sjadon0/Blockchain/README.md

-# Blockchain-A-Z
+# Blockchain
-The blockchain project made for Blockchain A-Z Udemy Course
+Python code to create a sample block chain